Agnostic Learning of Halfspaces with Gradient Descent via Soft Margins: Related Work

-By contrast, in the agnostic PAC learning setting, one makes no assumptions on $\eta(x)$, so one can equivalently view agnostic PAC learning as an adversarial noise model in which an adversary can corrupt the label of a sample $x$ with any probability $\eta(x)< 1/2$.
+By contrast, in the agnostic PAC learning setting, one makes no assumptions on $\eta(x)$, so one can equivalently view agnostic PAC learning as an adversarial noise model in which an adversary can corrupt the label of a sample $x$ with any probability $\eta(x)\in [0,1]$.
 Recent work suggests that even when $\calD_x$ is the Gaussian, agnostically learning up to exactly $\optz+\eps$ likely requires $\exp(1/\eps)$ time~\citep{goel2020sqlb,diakonikolas2020sqlb}.
-In terms of positive results in the agnostic setting,~\citet{awasthi} demonstrated that a localization-based algorithm can achieve $O(\optz)+\eps$ under log-concave isotropic marginals. ~\citet{diakonikolas2020nonconvex} showed that for a broad class of distributions, the output of projected SGD on a nonconvex surrogate for the zero-one loss produces a halfspace with risk $O(\optz) + \eps$ in $\poly(d, 1/\eps)$ time.
+In terms of positive results in the agnostic setting,~\citet{kalai08agnostichalfspace} showed that a variant of the \textsf{Average} algorithm~\citep{servidio99average} can achieve risk $O(\optz \sqrt{\log(\nicefrac 1 \optz)})$ risk in $\poly(d,1/\eps)$ time when $\calD_x$ is uniform over the unit sphere.~\citet{awasthi} demonstrated that a localization-based algorithm can achieve $O(\optz)+\eps$ under log-concave isotropic marginals.~\citet{diakonikolas2020nonconvex} showed that for a broad class of distributions, the output of projected SGD on a nonconvex surrogate for the zero-one loss produces a halfspace with risk $O(\optz) + \eps$ in $\poly(d, 1/\eps)$ time.
+For more background on learning halfspaces in the presence of noise, we refer the reader to~\citet{balcan2020noise}.

-\citet{diakonikolas2020nonconvex} also showed that the minimizer of the surrogate risk of any \emph{convex} surrogate for the zero-one loss is a halfspace with classification error $\omega(\optz)$. ~\citet{bendavid2012surrogate} and~\citet{awasthi} showed similar lower bounds that together imply that empirical risk minimization procedures for convex surrogates yield halfspaces with classification error $\Omega(\optz)$.
+We note that \citet{diakonikolas2020nonconvex} also showed that the minimizer of the surrogate risk of any \emph{convex} surrogate for the zero-one loss is a halfspace with classification error $\omega(\optz)$. ~\citet{bendavid2012surrogate} and~\citet{awasthi} showed similar lower bounds that together imply that empirical risk minimization procedures for convex surrogates yield halfspaces with classification error $\Omega(\optz)$.
 Given such lower bounds, we wish to emphasize that in this paper we are \emph{not} making a claim about the optimality of gradient descent (on convex surrogates) for learning halfspaces.
 Rather, our main interest is the characterization of what are the strongest learning guarantees possible with what is perhaps the simplest learning algorithm possible.
 Given the success of gradient descent for the learning of deep neural networks, and the numerous questions that this success has brought to the theory of statistics and machine learning, we think it is important to develop a thorough understanding of what are the possibilities of vanilla gradient descent, especially in the simplest setting possible.

 Recent work has shown that gradient descent finds approximate minimizers for the population risk of single neurons $x\mapsto \sigma(w^\top x)$ under the squared loss~\citep{diakonikolas2020relu,frei2020singleneuron}, despite the computational intractability of finding the optimal single neuron~\citep{goel2019relugaussian}.
 The main contribution of this paper is that despite the computational difficulties in \emph{exact} agnostic learning, the standard gradient descent algorithm satisfies an \emph{approximate} agnostic PAC learning guarantee, in line with the results found by~\citet{frei2020singleneuron} for the single neuron.